hvb210/acc-basketball/README.md

 - Are there any trends or patterns in scoring across the season?
 - Is there any difference in shooting statistics based on venue?
 - Which teams are better at defending three-point shots?
+- How do regular-season shooting metrics of 1 seeds stack up against other 1 seeds in Final Four games?

 ## Tools Used